arduino/help-center-content/content/Hardware Support/Generic/Check-and-update-the-firmware-for-WiFiNINA-and-WiFi101.md

    ![Device Info](img/iot-cloud-device-info-update.png)

 Alternatively, you can remove and add the device again.
-When adding the device the firmware is automatically updated with the latest firmware version.
+When adding the device, the firmware is automatically updated with the latest firmware version.

 1. Connect the board to your computer and make sure the Serial Monitor is not open.